jsdoc2md/testbed/README.md

     1. git status shows changes
         1. You broke something.
 If that was not intentional, fix the issue in your dmd fork and return to step 5.

+## Verify

+All output produced by jsdoc2md needs to be verified as correct on these platforms:

+1. github.com
+2. npmjs.org